CSharpDude/daves-digital-garden/src/site/notes/Sessions/Session 18 - (Fellowship) Bree.md

 "Rest for several days my friends.
 I suppose you will be wanting to get back to Rivendell?" asked Gandalf.

 "Yes.
-Galamdir and I will celebrate Yule there and Gorin I think will be heading home for a visit."
+Amdiriel and I will celebrate Yule there and Gorin I think will be heading home for a visit."
 I answered.

 "Aye, I've much to tell my folk about the things we've found.
 They'll want to know.
 And I have a few trinkets to store as well!" he said with a twinkle in his eye.